How to avoid costly payroll errors? Payroll errors and mistakes are unfortunately common but fortunately preventable.

 The reality is that you can avoid most payroll errors.
 It may require extra vigilance and choosing smarter solutions, but you’ll save your precious time and money.

 Only 1 wrong digit in payroll calculation can result in disastrous consequences.
 Therefore, it’s worth getting your payday right.

 In this article* you’ll learn about:

 *The information, data and guidance provided in this article is for general information purposes only and does not constitute professional or legal advice.

-In today’s business world, It’s much easier to make payroll mistakes than ever before.
+In today’s business world, It’s much easier to make payroll errors and mistakes than ever before.
 We’re increasingly dealing with complex payroll transfers, especially in fast-growing startups and in the gig economy sector (a.k.a. digital platform work).

 Most payroll mistakes result from poor payroll processes, such as entering data into payroll software, calculating wages, processing payroll taxes, etc.